AndrewUlmer/mSCA/README.md

 # mSCA dependency installations
 To get started, it is recommended to run through the notebook in `quickstart.ipynb` but before you do, you'll need to install the following packages using the installer of your choice (e.g. `conda` or `pip`).
+Installing `pytorch` first will prevent issues with `numpy` installation.

 * `torch`
 * `scikit-learn`